Nastia Liukin Slays In A Belted, Leopard-Print Swimsuit On Instagram

 Nastia Liukin put on another sexy display on Instagram while clad in a one-piece swimsuit.
 The sizzling new snapshot captured the gymnast-turned-model enjoying some fun in the sun.

 In the photo, Nastia could be seen sitting on a lounge chair in the middle of the water.
-The chair was a pure white color and had panels of plastic that supported the gymnast’s weight.
+It was a pure white color and had panels of plastic that supported the gymnast’s weight.
 It featured metal sides that were painted the same white color to match, and its legs were submerged underwater.
 The chair was situated in shallow waves as a pool of water and sand surrounded her.

-Nastia dangled her long legs off the chair, and the lower half of her stems were submerged underwater.
+Nastia dangled her long legs off the seat, and the lower half of her stems were submerged underwater.
 She rested her elbows on the sides of the chair and tugged at the leg holes of her suit with both hands.
-Nastia looked down toward the water and showed off her incredible body in a curve-hugging swimsuit.
+Nastia looked down toward the water and showed off her incredible body in a curve-hugging suit.

 The model opted for a one-piece that boasted a leopard-print pattern.
 The swimsuit had thin straps that were worn on her sun-kissed shoulders and allowed her to show off her toned arms.
 The suit also had a V-neckline that dipped low into her chest but still managed to cover her cleavage.
 The body of the garment was tight on her figure, and it was decorated with a matching belt that showed off her tiny waist.
 The front of the belt had a circular gold clasp that rested on her navel while the bottom of the swimsuit was high on her hips and showed off her hipbones and sculpted legs.